The Royals and Nobles Ancestry

 Her Ladyship also served for over three decades as Managing Director of Site Masters PLC, building the company into a respected national firm.
 During this time, she also served as a Governor of Maudsley & Bethlem Hospital School, where she championed the educational rights of children with complex mental health needs.

-She resides at Newhall with her family, quietly dedicated to heritage preservation, sacred landscapes, and the stewardship of a lineage stretching back over a millennium.
+Her family seat is Newhall, where she is quietly dedicated to heritage preservation, sacred landscapes, and the stewardship of a lineage stretching back over a millennium.

 Nadolski, Maria (P7072)